 - One course in English Composition

-- A second course in English Composition or Communication
+- A second course in English Composition or one course in Communication

 - One course in Mathematics

 - Two courses in Social Sciences from different disciplines

 - Two courses in Humanities and Fine Arts from different disciplines

 - Two courses in Natural Sciences (one lab science required) from two disciplines